 Many Schengen Area countries have been already implementing these self-kiosks at their border crossings, and more will continue to do so in the upcoming months.

-Spain, for example, is planning to deploy its Exit/Entry system at the end of 2023 and beginning of 2024; planning to install over 1.500 border control inspection units across the country.
+Spain, for example, is planning to deploy its Exit/Entry system during 2025; planning to install over 1.500 border control inspection units across the country.

 By now, just Lithuania has announced a complete and final installation of all systems, being the only country 100% ready.